Home

 Stretching Exercises

-Work through these just before you start out.
-If these are still a little bit tough, then visit our other Stretching Exercise page until you're ready for these.
-This segment is courtesy from LEKI, a leading manufacturer of ski, hiking and trekking poles for over 55 years.
+(If these are still a little bit tough, then visit our other Stretching Exercise page until you're ready for these)

 Quad Stretch